cansuynk/cansuynk/README.md

 - 🔭 I’m currently working on embedding programming.
 - 🌱 I’m currently learning web development, front-end and back-end development.
+- 📫 How to reach me: You can sent e-mail to me: cansuyanik96@gmail.com
 - 💬 Ask me about anything you want 🙂